z3pp/ZFuzz/README.md

 ```

-### Features
-- Multithreaded
-- Allows fuzzing of HTTP headers, POST data, cookies, and different parts of URL
-- Very simple architecture/code so you can easily contribute to the project
-- Easy to use and a nice interface

-ZFuzz needs Python v3 to work, and it must be run on Linux

 ### Installation
-You can easily install zfuzz using these commands:
+You can easily install zfuzz by following these commands:
 ```
 $ git clone https://github.com/z3pp/ZFuzz.git
 $ cd ZFuzz
 $ python setup.py install
 ```
+ZFuzz needs Python v3 to work, and it must be run on Linux

+### Documentation
+The documentation is available at http://zfuzz.readthedocs.io

 Enjoy ;)